 What could be better than a timber frame tiny house?
 This 12×16 tiny timber frame house has a small footprint because it utilizes a loft over half the space.
-Add the ladder of your choice to access the loft to use for sleeping, storage, or whatever you can dream up.
-The ever-popular lean-to design gives this frame lots of style, as do the generous two and three-foot overhangs.
+Add the ladder of choice to access the loft for sleeping, storage, or whatever you can dream up.
+The ever-popular lean-to design gives this frame many styles, as do the generous two and three-foot overhangs.

 Timber Frame HQ provides plans for construction purposes but does not oversee the construction.
 The plan purchaser is responsible for assuring the plan meets local codes and regulations.
 It is the responsibility of the plan purchaser to obtain any and all structural analysis, engineering and specifications that may be required in the municipality in which it is to be built.
 Plan purchaser is to verify all lot conditions and measurements before construction.
 Purchaser is responsible for additional expenses incurred in order to meet local code and engineering requirements.

 Customer understands that the following conditions in your specific area may require additional engineering: